-International Convention Relating to the Arrest of Sea-Going Ships of 10th May 1952 (Brussels Convention).
-The Brussels Convention is integral part of Polish law and is applied directly.
+International Convention Relating to the Arrest of Sea-Going Ships of 10th May 1952 (Brussels Convention) applies to arrest in Poland.
+The Brussels Convention is an integral part of Polish law and is applied directly.

 3. Is there any other way to arrest a ship in your jurisdiction?